What defines AI implementation in healthcare?

 Integrating AI into your workflow is simple if you work with a solution that’s designed specifically for medical best practice, in the medical practice.

 Choosing an AI company like Aidoc allows you to trust the experts as they manage your integration seamlessly.
-With our vendor agnostic approach, we can integrate into any IT system and any PACS or RIS software.
+With our vendor-agnostic approach, we can integrate into any IT system and any PACS or RIS software.
 Aidoc’s lightweight deployment process is very straightforward with minimal disruption to business and workflow during the installation periods.
 Starting with back-end deployment, Aidoc installs the AI orchestrator – the core of the solution that routes all studies to and from secure servers – using a remote installation technique on your institution’s network.
-After the orchestrator is deployed, the front-end part of the AI solution is added, called the widget.
+After the orchestrator is deployed, the front-end part of the AI solution is installed, called the widget.

 AI implementation in your institution